Available Projects

 As part of a multi-site FRQNT-funded project, we are investigating the use of mixed reality in a human-robot interaction scenario to reduce the risk to workers arising from musculo-skeletal injury.
 The concept is to provide workers with an interface that adequately conveys the visual, auditory, and haptic cues to permit efficient manipulation and control of their tools, but in a safe manner.

-Our recent efforts resulted in the development of a lightweight replica of the tool handle, equipped with sensors and actuators, that allow the user to manipulated a mixed-reality model of the actual tool.
+Our recent efforts resulted in the development of a lightweight replica of the tool handle, equipped with sensors and actuators, that allow the user to manipulate a mixed-reality model of the actual tool.
 Graphical augmentation, using a CAD model of the tool, and optionally, video overlay through a see-through display, will give the operator a visual impression of how the tool is responding, while recorded or synthesized sound, measured forces, torques, and vibrations, acquired by sensors at the tool end, will be mapped to auditory and haptic feedback cues delivered at safe levels to the operator, facilitating effective operation while avoiding RSI.

 At present, manipulation of the handle is tracked with an optical motion capture system, and the mixed reality display is rendered through an Epson Moverio BT-200 display, but we are seeking to migrate to an Acer mixed-reality device, providing full-screen immersion and built-in motion tracking.